Cardinals rally past Pirates in 9th for 4-3 win (Sep 22, 2017) | FOX Sports

 TRAINER’S ROOM

-Cardinals: First baseman Jose Martinez left in the bottom of the seventh with left thumb soreness.
-Martinez hit into a double play to end the top of the inning and came out to field his position but left almost immediately, shaking his left hand as he made his way to the dugout.
+Cardinals: First baseman Jose Martinez will go to St. Louis for testing on his aching left thumb.
+Martinez left in the bottom of the seventh after Matheny noticed Martinez shaking his left hand as the team warmed up defensively.
 Matt Carpenter moved from third base to first, with Alex Mejia taking over at third.

 UP NEXT